Cornrow Hairstyle Ideas to Try NowJanuary 23, 2023

 Feed in Cornrows

-Unlike traditional cornrows, feed in cornrows require you add synthetic hair to your natural hair to create the appearance of thicker braids.
+Unlike traditional cornrows, feed in cornrows require you to add synthetic hair to your natural hair to create the appearance of thicker braids.
 If you want your hair to look seamless, get synthetic hair that matches your natural color.
 But if you’re feeling playful, you can get different colored synthetic hair to rock highlights, lowlights, color or even rainbow style cornrows.

 Are Cornrows Good or Bad for Your Hair?